 Automated data gathering utilizing web scraping with Python:

 import requests from bs4 import BeautifulSoup # Scrape data from a website url = 'https://example.com' response = requests.get(url) soup = BeautifulSoup(response.content, 'html.parser') # Extract relevant information from the website data = soup.find('div', class_='data-container').text # Store the gathered data with open('data.txt', 'w') as file: file.write(data)

 Ensuring data homogeneity is a crucial step to make machine learning work and generate results.

-Data cleaning for ML is either done manually or automatically with a help of algorithms and consists of fixing and/or removing incorrect, corrupted, wrongly formatted, duplicate and incomplete data within the dataset.
+Data cleaning for ML is either done manually or automatically with the help of algorithms and consists of fixing and/or removing incorrect, corrupted, wrongly formatted, duplicate, and incomplete data within the dataset.

 An ML (machine learning) model is a file that contains the results of machine learning algorithms and is used to reason over dynamic input.

-An ML (machine learning) model works by containing a list of patterns that are matched against real-time input, then produces the output according to the matched pattern.
+An ML (machine learning) model works by containing a list of patterns that are matched against real-time input, then producing the output according to the matched pattern.

 ML models can have various structure types, with the most common types being: binary classification, multiclass classification, and regression.

 - The binary classification model predicts a binary outcome, meaning one of two possible outcomes.